Defamation Concerns Notice Fill out the template

 However, if the parties involved in this matter are unsure whether or not the corporation is entitled to take action in relation to defamation, then they should strongly consider seeking legal advice.

-This Defamation Concerns Notice includes the following basic elements:
+A Defamation Concerns Notice should include the following basic elements:

 • Information about the Sender: this is the individual or business which believes that defamatory material has been published about them